Hagos2022/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Resolution and Recovery
 The resolution and the recovery of this issue is update the dependance issues as it tells.
 ## Corrective and preventative measures
-After Updating the dependant software of this software, it should be updated instantly when alerted by the github by making the github alert ON.
+After Updating the dependant software of this package, it should be updated instantly when alerted by the github by making the github alert ON.